 7. Establishment of an additional location geographically apart from the main campus, including a branch campus

-8. Contracting with a non-Title IV certified institution for greater than 25 percent of a college’s educational program
+8. Contracting with a non-Title IV certified institution for greater than 25 and up to 50 percent of a college’s educational program

 9. Acquisition of any other institution or any program or location of another institution